mrazomej/phd/docs/src/chapter_05/section_11_cell_age_dist.md

 \frac{1}{P(a)} \frac{dP}{da} =
 \frac{1}{F(a)} \frac{dF}{da} - \mu - \frac{\mu t}{F(a)} \frac{dF}{da}.
 $$
-Since we assumed $t \ll \mu^{-1}$ we then approximate the last term to be close to zero.
+Since we assumed $t \ll \mu^{-1}$, we approximate the last term to be close to zero.
 We can then simplify this result into
 $$
 \frac{1}{P(a)} \frac{dP}{da} = \frac{1}{F(a)} \frac{dF}{da} - \mu.
 $$